Skip to content

 Australian farmers live the reality of a changing climate with sometimes devastating impacts on production and profit.
 What do they need to not just survive, but thrive into the future?

 The UniSQ-led Southern Queensland and Northern New South Wales (SQNNSW) Hub is one of eight national Drought Resilience Adoption and Innovation Hubs, a flagship of the multi-billion-dollar Future Drought Fund.
-The Australian Government is investing $10 million in the University of Southern Queensland-led Hub over four years, with more than $10 million contribution from Hub Members and Network Partners.
+The Australian Government and Hub Members and Network Partners are investing in the University of Southern Queensland-led Innovation Hub.

 Helping to drought-proof Southern Queensland & Northern New South Wales

-The University of Southern Queensland will lead an Australian Government hub to help drought-proof Southern Queensland and Northern New South Wales.
+The University of Southern Queensland leads the Southern Queensland and Northern New South Wales (SQNNSW) Innovation Hub.

 Connecting research expertise